tamilsweet/Mastering-Git/README.md

 ## Git diff

 ```
+# What is changed that is not staged
+git diff

+# What is changed that is commited not pushed ?
+git diff --cached

+# What is changed that is staged but not commited
+# What will happen on 'git commit'
 git diff --staged
 - Metadata : file version hash and file mode identifier
 - Change Markers